Information about funding available to entering domestic and international graduate students.

-This fellowship includes full payment of registration fees, health insurance, non-California tuition (if needed), a stipend of $27,000, and a commitment of four additional years of financial support primarily through teaching or research assistantships, and in some cases other sources, such as donor or private funds (see below for details).
+The Department of Psychology fellowships include full payment of registration fees, health insurance, non-California tuition (if needed), a stipend of $25,000 (over 9 months), and a commitment of four additional years of financial support primarily through teaching or research assistantships, and in some cases other sources, such as donor or private funds (see below for details).

 Self-nomination forms are included in the Application for Graduate Admission.

 Eugene V. Cota Robles Award

 This is a four-year fellowship program which has historically supported a limited number of outstanding underrepresented students who are entering Ph.D. programs and are interested in a career in college or university teaching and research.
 During year 1, this fellowship provides funds of $30,000, Registration Fees, and Non-California Resident Tuition (if needed).
-The Graduate Division will also provide a second year of equivalent support (to be scheduled as appropriate in the second, third, or fourth year) in the form of a RA/Mentorship award.
+The Division of Graduate Education will also provide a second year of equivalent support (to be scheduled in the fourth year) in the form of a RA/Mentorship award.
 The Department will provide two years of support in the form of Teaching Assistantships (in the third year).
 Students will receive the appropriate salary stated above.
-In addition, the Department will furnish Registration Fees during the two year period.
+In addition, the Department will cover Registration Fees during the two-year period.
 Applicants must be either U.S. citizens, permanent residents, or undocumented students who qualify for nonresident supplemental tuition exemptions under AB 540 and should demonstrate high potential and promise.

 Division of Graduate Education Special Fellowships

 These fellowships are available to specific applicant populations.
-Please read Graduate Division Special Fellowships for detailed descriptions.
+Please review the Division of Graduate Education Special Fellowships for detailed descriptions.
 Graduate students who can demonstrate strong research interests related to or of value to the medical field, for example, should consider applying for the Ursula Mandel Fellowship.
-For detailed descriptions, please visit the Graduate Division Special Fellowships website.
+For detailed descriptions, please visit the Division of Graduate Education Special Fellowships website.

 Extramural Fellowships and Scholarships